Medical expert of the article

 |

-Drainage, bilateral, with abscessing |
+Confluent, bilateral, with abscess formation |

 2 |

-Features of microbiological diagnosis of nosocomial pneumonia
+Features of microbiological diagnostics of nosocomial pneumonia

-Diagnostic bronchoscopy and bromo-valvular lavage
+Diagnostic bronchoscopy and bronchoalveolar lavage

-The technique of using a "blind" protected catheter
+Technique of using a blind protected catheter

-Methodology | Diagnostic value, cfu / ml | Sensitivity,% | Specificity,% |
+Methodology | Diagnostic value, CFU/ml | Sensitivity, % | Specificity, % |

 Quantitative endotracheal aspiration |